Test Connectivity to Remote Server

 We need an account on the server we’re linking to.
 I’m using my SQL Server 2019 (PETE-PC\SQL2019) as my master server, creating the new login on the PETE-PC instance as shown on the image below.

-I’m selecting SQL Server authentication as I’m not on a domain, and unticking the password reset on next login.
+I’m selecting SQL Server authentication as I’m not on a domain and unticking the password reset on the next login.

 I’ll test a read-only case by selecting db_datareader on the AdventureWorks database.

 Once we click OK the account is ready for use.